noir-lang/noir/docs/docs/noir/standard_library/meta/typ.md

 found, `None` is returned.
 Note that since the concrete trait implementation for a trait constraint specified from a `where` clause is unknown, this function will return `None` in these cases.
-If you only want to know whether a type implements a true, use `implements` instead.
+If you only want to know whether a type implements a trait, use `implements` instead.

 Example: